i-MSCP/plugins/incubator/CronJobs/README.md

 # aptitude update && aptitude install msmtp
 ```

-**Notes**
+**Note**
  - The msmtp package is required to allow cron to send email notifications from the jailed environment

 ## Installation

-1.Be sure that all requirements as stated in the requirements section are meets
+1. Be sure that all requirements as stated in the requirements section are meets
 2. Install the InstantSSH plugin if you want jailed cron jobs support
 3. Upload the plugin through the plugin management interface
 4. Install the plugin through the plugin management interface